-Safety and effectiveness in pediatric patients have not been established [see Warnings and Precautions (5.2)].

-The safety and effectiveness of DYSPORT injected into proximal muscles of the lower limb for the treatment of spasticity in pediatric patients has not been established [see Warnings and Precautions (5.2) and Adverse Reactions (6.1)].
+Safety and effectiveness have been established in pediatric patients 2 years of age and older [see Warnings and Precautions (5.1), Adverse Reactions (6.1), and Clinical Studies (14.4)].
+The safety and effectiveness of DYSPORT have been established by evidence from adequate and well-controlled studies of DYSPORT in patients 2 years of age and older with upper and lower limb spasticity.
+The safety and effectiveness of DYSPORT injected into proximal muscles of the lower limb for the treatment of spasticity in pediatric patients has not been established [see Boxed Warning, Warnings and Precautions (5.2) and Adverse Reactions (6.1)].

-Safety and effectiveness in pediatric patients with lower limb spasticity below 2 years of age have not been evaluated [see Warnings and Precautions (5.2)].
+Safety and effectiveness in pediatric patients below the age of 2 years have not been established [see Boxed Warning and Warnings and Precautions (5.2)].